FindMySchool LogoFindMySchool

 A Tudor schoolroom (where lessons began in 1539) still stands beside St Mary de Crypt Church in central Gloucester, and has been renovated.5 million heritage lottery project.
 This connection to origins is not merely historical; Founders' Day celebrations include a service at Gloucester Cathedral, where staff, students, and Old Cryptians gather annually.

-The school ranks 231st in England for GCSE performance (FindMySchool ranking), placing it in the top 5% (top 10% of schools in England).
-Locally, it ranks third among secondary schools in Gloucester.
-In 2024, 44% of GCSE grades were 9-8 (the two highest grades), and 66% were grades 9-7.
-Attainment 8 stands at 71.1, well above the England average.
+The school ranks 236th out of 3,895 schools in England for GCSE academic performance (FindMySchool ranking), with an overall GCSE rank of 180th out of 3,688.
+Locally, it ranks 1st among secondary schools in Gloucester.
+In the 2025 dataset, 42.1% of GCSE grades were 9-8 (the two highest grades), and 65.6% were grades 9-7.
+Attainment 8 stands at 72.7.
 The Progress 8 score of +0.6 indicates that pupils make progress above their starting points, suggesting the school's value extends beyond selecting already-able cohorts.
 The Ofsted inspection confirmed that pupils with Special Educational Needs and Disabilities (SEND) "achieve highly," a notable achievement in a selective setting.

 Sixth form results are somewhat more modest relative to the GCSE cohort.
-The school ranks 571st in England for A-level outcomes (FindMySchool ranking), placing it in the top 25% (top 25% of schools in England).
-Locally, it ranks third.
-At A-level, 36% of grades are A* or A, and 61% reach A*-B. While this represents strong performance, the proportion of top grades dips from GCSE, suggesting some natural consolidation as cohorts become smaller and more self-selected.
+The school ranks 481st out of 2,549 providers in England for A-level academic outcomes (FindMySchool ranking), with an overall A-level rank of 355th.
+Locally, it ranks 2nd among sixth forms in Gloucester.
+At A-level in 2025, 40% of grades are A* or A, and 70% reach A*-B. While this represents strong performance, the proportion of top grades dips from GCSE, suggesting some natural consolidation as cohorts become smaller and more self-selected.
 The data aligns with the school's own assessment: sixth form is positioned as a place where students "follow a programme of study carefully tailored to their needs and ambitions" rather than an automatic continuation for all.

 England ranks and key metrics (where available)